See our full gallery for videos & past projects in Welding.

 Gallery

-Most Common Welding Techniques
+Most Common Types of Welding Services

-Welding techniques are mainly differentiated by the equipment and gases used, as well as by the characteristics of the resulting bonds.
+The techniques are mainly differentiated by the equipment and gases used, as well as by the characteristics of the resulting bonds.
 Three of the most common options are:

 • Shielded Metal Arc Welding (SMAW), also known as Stick Welding

-MIG welding is popular in the automotive and maritime industries because of the strength of its bonds.
+This method is popular in the automotive and maritime industries because of the strength of its bonds.
 It is also useful for joining thinner materials, especially when using bare wire rather than a flux core.

 • Institutional equipment